-Tagging can be used to put that specific customer into a category, and provide unique customer service depending on their behaviour.
+Tagging can be used to put that specific customer into a category, and provide unique customer service depending on their behavior.
 For example: you have a client who bought products for a lot of money – you can tag that customer with a “VIP” tag, and see this tag in a live tracking tool (a feature that shows all your website’s visitors), and treat that customer like a BOSS!

 Inform about a discount or sale

 Another chatbot example worth considering is one offering discounts.
 It can be triggered under many circumstances: when a customer visits a specific URL, revisits the site, abandons their cart, reads a blog post, or even visits on a specific day of the week!
 The sky’s the limit!

 Why is it worth to offer a discount or inform about a sale?
 In this Epsilon Marketing study, 31% of consumers have responded that receiving a discount (or anything that helps them save some money) was their favorite way to make them feel like a VIP.
 Offering coupons and discounts is an excellent way to increase your sales, and another great example of using chatbots.